JSv4/OpenContracts/scripts/remote_ingest/README.md

 Existing SQLite ledgers gain two nullable conflict columns in place; no export or one-time migration is needed.
 Rows without a manifest run as uncached work after the identities above are configured.
 Back up SQLite and its artifacts together.
+The ledger and its SQLite recovery files are restricted to owner read/write (`0600`), including existing ledgers when reopened.
 Do not use an older worker against a ledger containing these new states.

 Run `worker cleanup` while no other command owns that ledger.
 It walks ledger rows